 Technical analysis is a trading technique that identifies support and resistance levels and trade opportunities on stock charts.
 It’s used to determine whether the underlying security is bullish or bearish.
 Fundamental analysis deals with the intrinsic value of a company or its financials.
 The buying and selling of securities leave clues on charts called candlesticks, which is the foundation of how technical analysis is used.
 Traders can’t hide buying and selling on stock charts.
 Candlesticks are the best visual analysis to show potential buy and sell zones when purchasing a stock.

 Technical analysis patterns are formed when data is plotted.
-The data gets repeated, resulting in the pattern.
+Then, the data gets repeated, resulting in a pattern.
 The basics of technical analysis include price action, patterns, support and resistance levels, and volume.
-Other basic principles of technical trading are indicators, such as moving average lines, MACD, and RSI.
+Other basic technical trading principles are indicators, such as moving average lines, MACD, and RSI.
 While indicators are helpful, it’s important not to rely on them too much as they are lagging and not real-time like price action.

 What Are the Types of Technical Analysis?